-372. As a result of Peru's breaches of the USPTPA, Amorrortu suffered significant damages.
-Under the USPTPA, Amorrortu is entitled to full compensation for the damages he suffered as a result of Peru's breaches to the USPTPA (Section VII A).
-As such, the independent experts retained by Amorrortu, Santiago Dellepiane and Andres Chambouleyron of Berkeley Research Group (BRG), have calculated the damages from the date of the breach (Section VII B) based on an income market methodology (Section VII C) to be approximately USD \$96,900,000 (Section VII D) plus interest (Section VII E), plus costs (Section VII F), and without taxes (Section VII G).
+379. Under the USPTPA, Amorrortu is entitled to full compensation for the damages he suffered as a result of Peru's breaches to the USPTPA.
+As such, the independent expert retained by Amorrortu, Santiago Dellepiane of Berkeley Research Group (BRG), has calculated the damages from the date of the breach based on the fair market value methodology relying on two widely used methods: (i) the income approach and (ii) the market approach.